Charles H. Burns: Early legal career

 Burns graduated from Harvard Law School in 1858.
 In May 1858 he was admitted to the Massachusetts Bar at Suffolk County, Massachusetts.
 Early in 1859, Burns was admitted to the New Hampshire Bar, and in January 1859 he began practicing law in Wilton, New Hampshire.

 Family life

 Burns married Sarah N. Mills on January 19, 1856.
 They had eight children.

 Public service

 County Solicitor

 In 1864 and 1865, Burns was appointed as the County Treasurer of Hillsborough County, New Hampshire.

 County Treasurer

 In 1876, Burns was appointed as the County Solicitor of Hillsborough County, New Hampshire.
 Burns was subsequently elected twice to this position after the state constitution was changed to make this an elective office.

 New Hampshire Senate

 Burns was a member of the New Hampshire Senate in 1873 and in 1879.
-Burns was the Charmain of the Judiciary Committee during both of his terms in the Senate.
+Burns was the Chairman of the Judiciary Committee during both of his terms in the Senate.